nkadel/lmdb-0.9.x-srpm/README.md

 lmdb-0.9.x-srpm
 ===============

-SRPM building tools for lmdb runing Samba 4 on RHEL 8.
+SRPM building tools for lmdb runing Samba 4 on Amazon Linux 2

 This tool taken from the EPEL 7 release.